 If you’re like me, you hate to waste food.
-This post will share how to freeze ripe avocados that you can use later in smoothies, guacamole, and pudding.
+This post shares how to freeze ripe avocados that you can use later in smoothies, guacamole, ice cream and pudding.

 The first step for freezing ripe avocados is to give them a quick wash.
 It’s always a good idea to wash avocados before cutting them to help prevent food borne illness.

 Use a sharp knife to cut each avocado in half.
 Use a spoon to scoop out the pit and discard.

 Use your spoon to scoop out each half of the avocado and transfer to a zip-top plastic bag or silicone storage bag.
 Some people like to put the avocado into an ice cube tray, but I find that a bag works easier and is less messy.

 Squeeze a little fresh lemon juice or lime juice into each freezer bag to help prevent browning.